Skip to main content

 Map the regulatory frameworks your organization needs to comply with, study their requirements, and align your access review processes with them.

-What standards, laws, and regulations require a user access review?
+What standards, laws, and regulations require user access reviews?

-User access rights reviews are required by many international IT security standards and regulations, including:
+User access right reviews are required by many international IT security standards and regulations, including:

 Reviewing user access rights is mandated by many international IT security requirements, including: